-- We have a school ambassador council, which pupils are actively encouraged to join, to capture pupil voice - Pupils with SEN are also encouraged to be part of house teams and Pacesetters clubs to promote teamwork/building friendships - We use Zones of Regulation to provide additional support with self-regulation to further support pupils' emotional and social development
+- We have a school ambassador council, which pupils are actively encouraged to join, to capture pupil voice - Pupils with SEN are also encouraged to be part of house teams, Pacesetters and school run clubs to promote teamwork/building friendships - We use Zones of Regulation to provide additional support with self-regulation to further support pupils' emotional and social development and parents/ carers and we have a child-friendly leaflet which is accessible to the pupils.

-We know that peer relationships and, more specially bullying, has a detrimental effect on pupils' emotional and social development.
+We know that peer relationships and, more specifically bullying, has a detrimental effect on pupils' emotional and social development.
 We have a zero-tolerance approach to bullying.

 Our anti-bullying coordinator ensures pupils are clear about what constitutes bullying and what they should do if they are being bullied.
 Anti-bullying strategies are interwoven into our curriculum as well as explicitly taught in class and through assemblies and anti-bullying week.
-Information and workshops are provided for staff and parents and we have a child-friendly leaflet which is accessible to the pupils.
+Information and workshops are provided for staff cfordham@redwellprimary.co.uk

-The name and contact details of the anti-bullying coordinator are: Mrs A Kennedy akennedy@redwellpriamry.co.uk 01933 676040
+The name and contact details of the anti-bullying coordinator are: